CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

     ![](./images/29042025(2).png)

 4. Choose **Fabric capacity** and select the available Capacity from the dropdown list.
-If no Fabric Capacity license is available.

 5. For the **Semantic model storage format**, select **Large Semantic model storage format**, then click **Apply**.